 When it comes to lighting and illuminating structures with lights, this neighborhood is nowhere ‘little’, on the contrary it will make Indians envy their beauty and coluorful lights.

 2).
-The colourful temples
+The colorful temples

-The temples in little India are enough to make it a Vatican of sorts, for Hinduism.
+The temples in little India are enough to make it the Vatican of sorts, for Hinduism.
 With towering monolith like structures splashed with colours, these temples are a huge attraction for tourists from all faiths.

 3).
 The ‘thieves’ market’